 Digital Arts and Technology Access Program

-DATA is a media arts and technology program designed for neurodivergent individuals (such as individuals with Autism, ADHD, dyslexia, dyspraxia etc.) ages 13-26.
+DATA is a media arts and technology program designed for neurodivergent individuals (such as individuals with Autism, ADHD, dyslexia, dyspraxia, etc.) ages 13-26.
 A series of year-round workshops will build up different creative and social skills.
-Students will learn a large range of media-based practices to suit all interests in technology and art.
-Space is limited.
+Students will learn a range of media-based practices to suit all interests in technology and art.
+DATA is now 100% free and space is limited.